In the Community

 In line with our history, heritage and ethical values, Sheffield Mutual Friendly Society is committed to helping good causes in the course of doing business.

-1st place £5,000
+1st Place: £5,000

-2nd place £1,500
+2nd Place: £1,500

-3rd place £1,000
+3rd Place: £1,000

-Read more about 2017's Charity Award
+Read all about the 2018 Charity Award

 Support Dogs is a national charity based in Sheffield who provide and train dogs to assist people with epilepsy, disabilities and autism.
 They train seizure alert dogs to provide a 100% reliable warning of up to 50 minutes prior to an oncoming seizure – essentially they are giving people their lives back.